nestorSag/mlops-lite/README.md

 ## Model monitoring

-# Life cycle management with GitHub actions

-Every step of the workflow above can be performed by manually launching GitHub action workflows.
-This has the advantage of preventing uncommited code leaks into your model life cycle, and setting clear permissions boundaries for who can launch what kind of job.

 ## Teardown

 running `make teardown` will delete all of the infrastructure in this project.
 It is encouraged to use this command instead of directly calling `terraform destroy`, because some parameters in the Parameter Store are not managed by Terraform, and to avoid some Terraform bugs when attempting to delete AWS Batch compute environments.